 If you’re new to this world of backing tracks, you can check out this article for a quick overview: Backing Tracks Rigs – An Introduction

-Playback: Mono, limited by device’s built in digital-to-audio converter
+Playback: Mono, limited by device’s built-in digital-to-analog converter

 Audio Fidelity: depends on the file type (mp3, wav, AIFF, etc.)

 Ease of Editing: *

 - (1) iOS or other device with a headphone jack capable of stereo audio playback (not included in price estimate)

 - (1) DI box

 - (1) Personal mixer with at least 3 mono line level channels

 - (1) Stereo Y-cable or splitter cable